Ischemic heart disease

 Conclusion

-Ischemic heart disease is a complex and dynamic condition with significant global health implications.
-Advances in diagnostic imaging and treatment strategies, including both conventional and biopharmaceutical therapies, offer hope for better management and outcomes.
-Continued research and public health efforts are essential to further reduce the burden of IHD worldwide.
+Ischemic heart disease is a complex and widespread condition with significant health and economic impacts.
+Advances in diagnostic imaging, medical and surgical treatments, and emerging therapies like stem cell transplantation offer hope for better management and outcomes.
+However, prevention through lifestyle modification remains the most effective strategy for reducing the burden of IHD worldwide 1245+5 MORE.

 Sources and full results